The 20 Best Congenital Tracheomalacia Doctors Near Me in Michigan, US

 Accepting New Patients

-Osama Eltayeb is a General Surgeon and a Thoracic Surgeon in Grand Rapids, Michigan.
-Dr. Eltayeb has been practicing medicine for over 35 years and is rated as an Advanced provider by MediFind in the treatment of Congenital Tracheomalacia.
-His top areas of expertise are Vascular Ring, Double Aortic Arch, Congenital Tracheomalacia, Mediastinitis, and Heart Transplant.
+Osama Eltayeb is a General Surgeon and a Thoracic Surgeon practicing medicine in Grand Rapids, Michigan.
+He has been practicing medicine for over 35 years.
+Dr. Eltayeb is rated as an Advanced provider by MediFind in the treatment of Congenital Tracheomalacia.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Vascular Ring, Double Aortic Arch, Congenital Tracheomalacia, Mediastinitis, and Heart Transplant.
+Dr. Eltayeb is board certified in American Board Of Thoracic Surgery and American Board Of Thoracic Surgery.
 Dr. Eltayeb is currently accepting new patients.

 Experienced in Congenital Tracheomalacia